wikimedia/mediawiki-tools-scap/docs/scap3/quickstart/setup.rst

         type: command
         stage: promote
         command: curl -Ss localhost:1134
+        timeout: 60

 Now, after the ``service_name`` is restarted, and after the ``service_port`` is checked, at the end of the ``promote`` stage, the ``mockbase_responds`` check will run.
 If the exit status of the command is non-zero, the deployer will be notified and deployment will fail.
+If a check exceeds the given ``timeout`` (30 seconds by default if none if specified), the check will also fail.

 In the example above, the user-defined check will happen for every service group.
 If I wanted to only run this check for the ``canary`` deploy group, I would modify